taotsi/DroneWorld/README.md

 Put this repo beside the Airsim directory, not inside!
 Right-click the solution in vs2017 solution explorer, click "Add", find the .vcxproj file for this project and add it.
 Right-click this project in vs2017 solution explorer, click "Build".
 Remember to build this project(as well as the whole solution) in x64 mode.

+If you were to add or delete .cc or .h files, the easiest way is to do this in the airsim solution.
+Otherwise you'll have to modify the content in  DroneWorld.vcxproj and the AirSim.sln.

 ## How to run

 First you have to run an Airsim programe, download one from [here](https://github.com/Microsoft/AirSim/releases).
 Then run the built DroneWorld.exe and the python script in py_client/.